IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering

 \section{Introduction}

 Direct volume rendering (DVR) is a fundamental technique for visualizing volumetric data in scientific visualization.
-The transfer function (TF) plays a crucial role in mapping volumetric data to optical properties such as color and opacity \cite{ljung2016state}.
-TFs significantly influence the effectiveness of DVR, as they directly determine how internal structures are revealed.
-However, designing appropriate TFs remains a complex and cumbersome task \cite{Pfister2001bakeoff}.
+Transfer function (TF) plays a crucial role in mapping volumetric data to optical properties such as color and opacity \cite{ljung2016state}.
+A well-designed TF not only enhances image fidelity but also underpins downstream interactions and analysis~\cite{tang2025texgs, ai2025nli4volvis}.
+Nevertheless, designing appropriate TFs remains a longstanding challenge \cite{Pfister2001bakeoff}.
 TF design is inherently an iterative process: experts systematically trial different candidates by exploring the TF space, gain insights through visual inspection of these candidates, and replan their search strategy to better align with their analytical goals.
 This reliance on a manual, iterative loop makes TF design a tedious, trial-and-error process that demands significant domain expertise.